bishwaranjans/SupportCli/README.md

 # SupportCLI Documentation
-The SupportCLI console application has been designed inline with SOA and Domain Driven Design(DDD) to provide end user a console to invoke various commands for creating and managing tickets.
+The SupportCLI console application has been designed inline with SOA and Domain Driven Design(DDD - https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice) to provide end user a console to invoke various commands for creating and managing tickets.

 ## Solution Architecture